thypirate/sweet-webdev-resources/README.md

 + [Hapi](https://hapijs.com/) - a rich framework for building applications and services.
 + [Silex](https://silex.symfony.com/) - is a PHP microframework for PHP.
 It is built on the shoulders of symfony and Pimple and also inspired by sinatra.
 + [Slim](https://www.slimframework.com/) - is a PHP micro framework that helps you quickly write simple yet powerful web applications and APIs.
++ [Sinatra](http://www.sinatrarb.com/) - is a DSL for quickly creating web applications in Ruby with minimal effort.
 + [Parse Server](https://parseplatform.org/) - is an open source version of the Parse backend that can be deployed to any infrastructure that can run Node.js.

 ### CMS and Static Site Generators